Elsewhere on this blog, I encourage you to use your real name for your art business—in whatever form you choose.

 Well, apparently it's not always that easy.

-If you're going to use a different name, my sense is that you'd be best served by legally changing your name so that there is no confusion.
+Using a different name in either of these circumstances is understandable, and you might be best served by legally changing your name so that there is no confusion.